WMD-group/MacroDensity/README.md

 --------------------------------
 -4.95           -2.95
 ```
-Further data gathered on Zinc Blende type structures using this function can be found here: https://aip.scitation.org/doi/10.1063/5.0044866
+Further data gathered on Zinc Blende type structures using this function can be found [here](https://aip.scitation.org/doi/10.1063/5.0044866)

 ### OnSitePotential.py
 ------------